|Copa America 2011|

 ST: Salomón Rondón

-After starting out at Aragua, Salomón Rondón went on to spend most of his career in Spain, appearing in La Liga with Las Plames and Málaga, and in Russia with Rubin Kazan and Zenit St Petersburg.
+After starting out at Aragua in 2006, Salomón Rondón went on to spend most of his career in Spain, appearing in La Liga with Las Plames and Málaga, and in Russia with Rubin Kazan and Zenit St Petersburg.
 Then, he played with West Bromwich Albion and Newcastle United.
-He now played for Dalian Yifang.
+Later, he played for Dalian Yifang, Everton and River Plate.
 In 2008, he received his first cap at the age of 18.
-Since then, he has earned over 80 caps.
+Since then, he has earned over 100 caps scoring over 40 goals.